How to Prevent Google from Indexing Certain Web Pages

 Web Pages That Don’t Need to Be Indexed

-As mentioned, not all pages in your website need to be indexed by search engines.
+As mentioned, not all pages in your website need to be included in web page indexing by search engines.
 Typically, these include, but are not limited to, the following:

 1. Using a “noindex” metatag